 The law says commissioners are not allowed to access Personal Confidential Data (PCD) because they are not providing direct patient care.
-So they need an intermediary service called Data Services for Commissioners Regional Office (DSRCO), that specialise in processing, analysing and packaging patient information within a secure envronment into a format commissioners can legally use; anonymised patient level data.
+So they need an intermediary service called Data Services for Commissioners Regional Office (DSCRO), that specialise in processing, analysing and packaging patient information within a secure environment into a format commissioners can legally use; anonymised patient level data.

 Anonymised patient level data allows a patients 'events' to be linked without revealing the identity of that person.

 Applications for the receipt of data are usually used to support three main areas of work:

 - Risk stratification: is a process that uses personal data from health care services to identify and support patients with long term conditions and to help minimise unplanned hospital admissions.

 - Invoice validation: is a process that uses personal data to make sure health care organisations providing care are paid correctly.

 - Commissioning is a process using data coded to hide the identity of patients.
 It is used by organisations to plan and commission health care services.

 NHS Digital, formally known as HSCIC, is able to disseminate data to commissioners under the Health and Social Care Act (2012).
 The act provides the powers for NHS Digital to collect, analyse and disseminate national data and statistical information.
 To access this data organisations must submit an application and demonstrate that they meet the appropriate governance and security requirements.